 Our expertise in electrical and electronic products has been shaping the architecture of vehicle electrical systems in the automotive sector for 60 years.
-Moving forwards, vehicle electrical systems must meet the highest standards - including in terms of sustainability.
+Moving forward, vehicle electrical systems must meet the highest standards - including in terms of sustainability.
 Our broad expertise means we can design our wiring systems optimally.
 With electrical contacts and components around the wiring harness, we consistently pursue the system concept.
-The development towards a zonal electrical system architecture allows us to funda-Electrical Systems mentally optimise cable harnesses in terms of their topology and architecture.
-In addition to the number of wires, we are also reducing their lengths and cross-sections, optimising the overall product weight.
-All these advances are supported by the right innovative methods and process-Sterred Streams es in production in order to realise the concept of sustainability.
+The development toward a zonal electrical system architecture allows us to fundamentally optimize cable harnesses in terms of their topology and architecture.
+In addition to the number of wires, we are also reducing their lengths and cross-sections, optimizing the overall product weight.
+All these advances are supported by the right innovative methods and processes in production in order to realize the concept of sustainability.